’Tis the season of spending folly. But there’s help for that.

 If they don't give gifts in alignment with other people's expectations, or even their own expectations, they become overwhelmed or suffer emotional, internal turmoil.
 Spending becomes much more emotional and far less practical or rational.
 That dynamic happens year-round, it just escalates during the holidays.

-It [spending over budget during the holidays] can be especially tough on parents, right?
+Spending during the holidays can be especially tough on parents, right?

 DP: A compensation issue also comes into play.
 After a year of maybe overworking and not being able to spend time with children or family, parents may try to compensate by over-giving.
 It’s not necessarily conscious, but sometimes we give out of guilt of not being available to people we love and care about.